 Everytime the Desired state is changed DMP will determine the difference with the reported state and send it to the device.
 If the device is online it will receive the change immediately, but if it is offline all subsequent changes will be merged into the Desired state.
 When the device connects again it will receive only one change request per section modified.
 This behavior has a downside.
 For example, if a user wants to apply a set of changes, wait or request a reboot, and then apply some other changes to the same section while the device is offline, all changes will be merged into one request only.
 In this exeptional scenario, the user should wait for the device to reboot before applying the second set of changes.

-DMP treats both Firmware and User Modules as applications.
+DMP treats both Firmware and Router Apps as applications.
 An application is a versioned set of properties grouped in sections.
 It can be replaced by a different version that may have a different set of properties.
 The Firmware is still a special application because it is related to the device type and cannot be uninstalled.
 This simplification allows to use Desired and Reported states in all applications.

 DMP groups all properties into sections.
 The DMP UI reflects this on the left column of the configuration screen: The desired value always takes priority in the UI.
 The reported is shown only if is different to the reported (like the “Name” property above, that was changed but not saved) or if there is no desired value at all.
 This simplified view allows to focus on what the user wants to change, showing details about the reported data only when is relevant.